lipe14-ops/depInstaller/README.md

 INSTALL pip
 INSTALL neovim
 ```
-run the following command `depinstaller -f <FILENAME>` and all you dependencies will be handled.
+run the following command `depinstaller -f <FILENAME>` and all your dependencies will be handled.
-It is possible handle dependencies from web just passing the file url and the `-u` flag.
-Example: `depinstaller -u www.url.com`.

 To more details run the command `depinstaller -h`.

 ## uninstall: